wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

 Note the filesize of `new.txt` - it is zero bytes, indicating an empty file.
 We can start editing the file using one of the many available text editors that are available for use directly from a terminal, such as [`nano`](http://www.nano-editor.org/) or [`vi`](http://en.wikipedia.org/wiki/Vi).
 While we don't cover how to use these editors here, you can [have a look online for a simple how-to tutorial](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).
 We suggest starting with `nano` - while there are not as many features available compared to other editors, using `nano` is much simpler.

 ## Core Commands {#section-unix-commands}
 In the short tutorial above, you've covered a few of the core commands such as `pwd`, `ls` and `cd`.
 There are however a few more standard UNIX commands that you should familiarise yourself with before you start working for real.
 These are listed below for your reference, with most of them focusing upon file management.
 The list comes with an explanation of each, and an example of how to use them.

 * `pwd`: As explained previously, this command displays your *present working directory* to the terminal.
 The full path of where you are presently is displayed.
 * `ls`: Displays a list of files in the current working directory to the terminal.
-* `cd`: In conjunction with a path, allows you to change your present working directory.
+* `cd`: In conjunction with a path, `cd` allows you to change your present working directory.
 For example, the command `cd /users/grad/david/` changes the current working directory to `/users/grad/david/`.
 You can also move up a directory level without having to provide the [absolute path](http://www.uvsc.edu/disted/decourses/dgm/2120/IN/steinja/lessons/06/06_04.html) by using two dots, e.g. `cd ..`.
 * `cp`: Copies files and/or directories.
 You must provide the *source* and the *target*.
 For example, to make a copy of the file `input.py` in the same directory, you could issue the command `cp input.py input_backup.py`.
 * `mv`: Moves files/directories.
 Like `cp`, you must provide the *source* and *target*.
 This command is also used to rename files.
 For example, to rename `numbers.txt` to `letters.txt`, issue the command `mv numbers.txt letters.txt`.
 To move a file to a different directory, you would supply either an absolute or relative path as part of the target - like `mv numbers.txt /home/david/numbers.txt`.
 * `mkdir`: Creates a directory in your current working directory.
 You need to supply a name for the new directory after the `mkdir` command.
 For example, if your current working directory was `/home/david/` and you ran `mkdir music`, you would then have a directory `/home/david/music/`.
 You will need to then `cd` into the newly created directory to access it.